PADEL Quick Start Guide

 It’s your point, as external play is not permitted as in most clubs.
 The point is over at the time the ball goes over the wall.
-At the pro level, where play outside the court is permitted, then ball needs to bounce outside the court first before the point is finished.
+Where play outside the court is permitted, the ball needs to bounce outside the court first before the point is finished.

 Can I reach over the net to hit the ball?